C3PablO/pablo-romero-jaren-site/_posts/es/electrolux_ds.md

 <br/>
 Beyond these foundations, I focus on designing and developing delightful, accessible user interfaces tailored for native mobile applications.
 <br/>
 Alongside interaction and visual design, a key part of my role is ensuring alignment between design and code, so components behave and feel the same across both worlds.
-To bridge the gap between design intent and implementation, I leverage tools such as Figma Code Connect, enabling product developers—and even AI tools—to access the right context for building consistent, user-centred experiences.
+To bridge the gap between design intent and implementation, I leverage tools such as Figma Code Connect, enabling product developers and AI tools to access the right context for building consistent, user-centred experiences.
 <br/>

 ![](/assets/images/posts/electrolux/004.png)